EricH1622/AI_SudokuSolver/readme.md

 ### Requirements
 1. Python.
 The latest version can be downloaded and installed from the official Python website (https://www.python.org/)

-To run the program simply run the following command: `python3 main.py` and the Tkinter GUI window will open.
+To run the program navigate to the folder in which the project is saved in and run the following command: `python3 main.py` and the Tkinter GUI window will open.

 ## Algorithm Notes